otitoko/ez-rootkit/README.md

 2. Write malicious library
 1. Create an open port (X) -> encrypt the connection
-3. Hide the open port
+3. Hide the open port -> i think i should hook open. when open reads the file for my connection, just ignore it and dont write anything
-4. Hide the library from ldd
+4. Hide process
+5. Hide file
 5. Provide encrypted password protected backdoor